Leading ladies dominate Berlin film awards buzz

 Iranian entry "Closed Curtain" received mixed reviews, but because it was co-directed by Jafar Panahi in defiance of a 20-year ban on filmmaking, it commanded centre stage for much of the festival.

-DreamWorks' latest 3D animation blockbuster "The Croods" launched in Berlin out of competition, bringing light relief from the dark tales that have dominated the festival.

-But U.S. competition entries created little excitement this year, partly because so many of them had already premiered at the Sundance film festival.
+U.S. entries created little excitement this year, partly because so many of them had already premiered at the Sundance film festival.

 The exception was "Prince Avalanche", a charming, low-key tale of two misfits, played by Paul Rudd and Emile Hirsch, who head into nature where they talk, drink, squabble and fight yet in the end emerge the better for it.